roydegeest/rakwireless-docs/docs/Product-Categories/WisBlock/rak2305/overview/README.md

 The RAK2305 module is a 2.4 GHz Wi-Fi and Bluetooth in a single module.
 The core of the module is an ESP32-WROVER-B, which features a PCB antenna.
 This module is designed to be part of the Internet-of-Things (IoT) applications.
 It can function as a master or a slave in a Bluetooth network.
 Internally it supports SPI/I2C/UART interfaces.

 <rk-btn
-  src="../datasheet/"
+  src="../Datasheet/"
-  label="Get Started with RAK2305 ESP32 Wi-Fi Module"
+  label="Get Started with RAK2305 WisBlock WisIO Module" />
-/>

 <rk-quick-links :params="$page.frontmatter.params.qlinks"/>